CirroBuild/FrostiDocs/docs/reference/sql/select.md

 :::tip

+- While ingesting data using ILP, data may not be immediately available to a `SELECT` query, due to the [commit lag](/docs/guides/out-of-order-commit-lag) setting.
+Please see the [InfluxDB line protocol reference](/docs/reference/api/ilp/tcp-receiver#commit-strategy) for more information.

-The `TABLE` can either be a in your database (in which case you would pass the table's name), or the result of a sub query.
+- The `table` can either be in your database (in which case you would pass the table's name), or the result of a sub query.

 :::